"The Game of a lifetime" is best learned when you are young (or young hearted)

 Greater Double-collared Sunbird

 Book NOW and tell your friends!

 The St Francis Links HOTEL by Mantis - SHOW UNITS are under construction

 The proposed St Francis Links Hotel by Mantis is being sold as a sectional title scheme.
 Now, three units are being built as show units to promote sales.

-The show unit, comprised of one, two bedroom unit and two, one-bedroom units will be complete for the season.
+The show unit, comprised of one, two-bedroom unit and two, one-bedroom units will be completed for the season.